SkeletonMan03/Flipper-Android-App-Unofficial/README.md

 # Unofficial Flipper Android App

-Mobile app to rule all Flipper's family
+Mobile app to rule all Flipper's family.
 What the Flipper mobile app should have been.

 # What's Changed